the-events-calendar/event-tickets/readme.txt

 * Fix - Hitting enter in the tickets form changes ticket quantities.
 [ETP-43]
 * Fix - Respect the page title and fix redirection for the custom attendee registration page.
 [ETP-156]
 * Fix - Ensure we're loading the common full styles when required.
 This fixes missing styles problems from the tickets block.
 [ET-725]
-* Fix - Adjust JavaScript to have the "Attendee Registration" page working in IE11.
+* Fix - Adjust JavaScript to have the Attendee Registration page working in IE11.
 [ETP-220]
-* Fix - Add theme compatibility for the AR Modal by adding theme identifying body CSS classes.
+* Fix - Add theme compatibility for the Attendee Registration Modal by adding theme identifying body CSS classes.
 [ETP-156]
 * Fix - When Classic Editor plugin is activated, prevent ticket availability AJAX errors by temporarily disabling the AJAX requests.
 [ET-730]
+* Fix - Prevent The Events Calendar plugin from overriding the Attendee Registration page content when Events Page is set as site home page.
+[ET-732]

 = [4.11.3.1] 2020-02-11 =